The Russian

 top of Asia.
 As a kid, I had never

-heard of these places.
 Nor did it ever

-dawn on me people actually live there
+dawn on me that people actually live there

-(if getting stuck in the mud is considered
+(as if getting stuck in the mud is considered

 living... )